tintin10q/stack-trace-study/README.md

     main()
 ```

 ## Test Program IV - Alternative Error Type

-While running the other programs, it became clear that out-of-bounds access does not always cause a program to fail./*raise a runtime error.*/
+While running the other programs, it became clear that out-of-bounds access does not always cause a program to fail because this does not always create an out-of-bounds error.
 For instance, JavaScript simply returns `undefined` and Lua returns `nil` instead of failing.
 The second program was created to ensure that a stack trace can still be obtained in such cases.
 This program is structurally identical to Program II, but instead of an array access, the error condition is triggered by a division-by-zero operation.
-The idea was that this error should make it more likely that the runtime environment generates a failure and produce a stack trace.
+The idea was that this error should make it more likely that the runtime environment generates a failure and produces a stack trace.

 This error type caused some additional programming languages to generate a stack trace, but still did not fail, even for a division-by-zero.
 For example, a division by zero in JavaScript simply produces a `js NaN` value.
-The programs which did not fail noted as not generating a stack trace, after which minor modifications were made to the programs to manually generate a stack trace to study their properties.
+The programs which did not fail were noted as not generating a stack trace, after which minor modifications were made to the programs to manually generate a stack trace to study their properties.

 Some languages, such as D and Clean, that did produce stack traces for the out-of-bound array access programs did not produce a stack trace in this scenario.
 Instead, they terminate with a generic runtime message such as `Floating point exception (core dumped)` and without a stack trace.